Hiawatha: Legend

 Although Hiawatha was possibly a real person, he was mostly known through his legend.
-The events in the legend have been dated to the middle 1100s through the occurrence of an eclipse coincident with the founding of the Iroquois Confederacy.
+The events in the legend have been dated to the middle 1100s through the occurrence of an eclipse coincident with the founding of the Haudenosaunee Confederacy.
 This material and quotations are taken from the Mohawk version of the legend, as related by the prominent chief Seth Newhouse (Dayodekane).
 For an Onondaga version of the legend, see Parker: "The Hiawatha Tradition".

 When the founder of the Confederacy, Dekanawidah, known as The Great Peacemaker, first came to Iroquoia, one of the first people he met was Hiawatha, not yet called by that name.
 At that time, Hiawatha was a wild man and a cannibal, known as "the man who eats humans."
 When Dekanawidah came to his cabin, he climbed onto the roof, looked down through the smoke hole, where there was a large kettle of water for cooking a meal of human flesh.
 When Hiawatha came home, he looked into the water and saw Dekanawidah's face reflected back to him, which he thought was his own.
 "In that face he was aware of a beauty, a wisdom and strength, which at first filled him with astonishment and then with shame, for it was not the face of one who killed and ate his fellow men."
 Dekanawidah came down, sat across the fire from him, and passed on to him the Great Law of Peace.
 Hiawatha accepted the message, and agreed to stay and work with his own people while Dekanawidah went on to pass the message to other nations.

 The principal chief of the Onondaga at that time was a cruel tyrant called Tadodaho, or Atotarho.
 Tadodaho is described as twisted in both body and mind.
 "His hair was filled with living snakes.
 Snakes' eyes looked out from his finger ends."
 Dekanawidah charged Hiawatha with converting Tadodaho—to "comb the snakes out of [Tadodaho's] hair."
 He gave him the name Hiawatha, which means "he who combs."